 Home

-“Dale Bailey has long been one of the greatest undersung writers in the fantasy genre.
+"Dale Bailey has long been one of the greatest undersung writers in the fantasy genre.
 On display is a full range of humor, depth, horror, sweetness, heartbreak, and wonder.
-If there is any justice left in the world, This Island Earth will be recognized as a classic.” —Nathan Ballingrud
+If there is any justice left in the world, This Island Earth will be recognized as a classic." —Nathan Ballingrud, Shirley Jackson Award-winning author of Strange and North American Lake Monsters

 Bailey’s eerie prose centers readers firmly and successfully in his seductive and frightening night wood. – Publisher’s Weekly